minio/minio/docs/bucket/versioning/README.md

 ![get_version_id](versioning_GET_versionEnabled_id.png)

 To permanently delete an object you need to specify the version you want to delete, only the user with appropriate permissions can permanently delete a version.
 As shown below DELETE request called with a specific version id permenantly deletes an object from a bucket.
-Delete marker is not added for DELETE requets with version id.
+Delete marker is not added for DELETE requests with version id.

 ![delete_version_id](versioning_DELETE_versionEnabled_id.png)